cmfyoung/PWA-Text-Editor/README.md

   ## Description
   Built a text editor that runs in the browser.
-A single page application that features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
+A single-page application that features several data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application also functions offline.